juanfernandes/juanfernandes-uk/src/now/now.md

 * Continuing work on that cool project which I can't say much about

 ### Personal
-* Decided rather than spend lots of money on speakers for the outside entertainenment area, a new echo dot with a battery base for it was enough for out there at least for now
+* Decided rather than spend lots of money on speakers for the outside entertainment area, a new echo dot with a battery base for it was enough for out there at least for now
 * Been buying networking bits of kit, including a new data cabinet to house a switch in the loft.
 Getting ready to finish the networking up in the loft extension

 ### Reading